topo-gps/android-manual/en/maps/modifying_map_screen.rst

 The map stays auto centered as long as you do not move the map manually.
 To zoom in or out while keeping the map centered, tap on the bottom or top of the map.
 Zooming with two fingers will cancel the automatic centering.

 Centering the map on your location only works if you have given Topo GPS access to your location.
-You can do this in the settings app.
+You can do this in the settings app of your device.
-Go to Settings > Privacy > Location services > Topo GPS.

 If you have centered the map on your location, the position marker icon on the dashboard will be changed to a rotation icon.

+If you use a keyboard you can also tap 'c' to center the map.

 .. _ss-map-rotate: